Josh Lenz: Seattle Seahawks

 On October 8, 2013, Lenz was signed to the practice squad of the Seattle Seahawks.
 He was released on October 22 to make room for Ricardo Lockette.
 Lenz was then re-signed to the practice squad on October 30, and was released again on November 6, this time to make room for Phil Bates.

 Indianapolis Colts

 Lenz was signed to the Indianapolis Colts practice squad on November 11, 2013, when Da'Rick Rogers was promoted to the active roster.
 On January 6, 2014, Lenz was promoted to the active roster for the first time in his career.
 After playing in the 2014 preseason, Lenz was released and re-signed to the practice squad on August 31.
 Lenz was waived by the Colts on May 20, 2015.

 Cleveland Browns

 On May 30, Lenz signed with the Cleveland Browns.
 On September 5, 2015, he was waived by the Browns.

 Houston Texans

 Lenz signed to the practice squad of the Houston Texans on October 13, 2015.
-He signed a futures contract on January 13, 2016.
+He signed a future deal on January 13, 2016.

 On August 30, 2016, Lenz was waived by the Texans.